mailhexu/isomode/README.md

 ### Labeling Phonon Modes

 The `label_phbst` function and CLI can be used to label phonon modes from ABINIT PHBST calculations.
+Exampe usage can be found in the `examples/label_phbst` directory.

 #### Python Function Usage